dustinwhisman/dustinwhisman.com/pages/writing/accessibility-top-100/wikipedia.md

 The search control behaves like a combobox (a text input with suggestions that appear as you type), and the `Esc`, `Enter`, `Down Arrow`, and `Up Arrow` keys all behave as expected, but there are no ARIA attributes to communicate the control’s behavior to screen reader users.
 Since this is a case where there’s no attempt to create an ARIA combobox, I have to assume that Wikipedia is expecting screen reader users to simply type their search term and submit the form without interacting with the autocomplete suggestions.

-This may honestly be preferable to using incorrect ARIA, since the suggestions don’t appear in the tab order and would not be announced–effectively the equivalent of just using a text input.
+This may honestly be preferable to using incorrect ARIA, since the suggestions don’t appear in the tab order and would not be announced—effectively the equivalent of just using a text input.
 It’s arguable that this *could* make searching harder, but this behavior doesn’t seem likely to block users from finding what they’re searching for.
 In this case, I would let user testing determine what the best approach here is rather than assume that an ARIA combobox would be better.

 <figure>
   <img src="/images/accessibility-top-100/wikipedia/combobox-ish.png" alt="A screenshot showing the search suggestion list and the markup that does not include ARIA roles or attributes to announce the combobox elements or behavior." class="cmp-article__image">